Strong Solutions and Quantization-Based Numerical Schemes for a Class of Non-Markovian Volatility Models: Introduction

 The paper is structured as follows: Section \ref{section2} presents illustrative examples that underscore the significance of investigating the class of processes defined by Equation \ref{initialprocess}.
 Section \ref{section3} introduces the concept of product functional quantization, commencing with the Karhunen-Lo\`{e}ve expansion for Brownian motion.
 We then extend the classical Lamperti transform method, in order to reduce the original diffusion to a purely Brownian motion with an additional drift component.
 This extension is necessitated by the presence of an extra memory term in the diffusion coefficient of the process defined by Equation~\eqref{initialprocess}, allowing for the direct application of product functional quantization to transform the stochastic differential equation (SDE) into an ordinary differential equation (ODE).
 Section \ref{section4} examines the model proposed by \cite{GuyonVolMostlyPathDep2022}.
 We first establish the existence and uniqueness of a strong solution for the corresponding path-dependent SDE and we derive the ODE arising from the classical Lamperti transform.
 In Section \ref{section5}, we apply an analogous procedure to the model presented in \cite{platrendek18}.
 This model requires additional attention due to the presence of a memory term in the diffusion coefficient, necessitating the extended Lamperti transform introduced in Section \ref{section3}.
-We conclude Section \ref{section5} with numerical illustrations of the \cite{platrendek18} model.
-Section \ref{section6} further generalizes the class of processes by incorporating a Brownian integral in the diffusion coefficient.
-This extension is motivated by a novel class of path-dependent volatility models that slightly expand upon those introduced by \cite{BlancDonierBouchaud2017}.
-The corresponding processes necessitate a dedicated numerical scheme, as the Lamperti transform in not applicable in this case.
-Consequently, we adapt the recursive marginal quantization approach to provide a discretization scheme for this extended class of processes.
-Section \ref{section7} concludes.
+Section \ref{section7} concludes, with few provisional remarks on further developments, as numerical accelerating procedures.